caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Attacker needs administrator rights to set larger pages
     * Not a problem because they have them in their guest OS
 * **Meltdown**
-  * Catastrophci attack making possible **read all memory of a process** (included protected data)
+  * Catastrophic attack making possible **read all memory of a process** (included protected data)
   * By product of the way sime microarchitectural features are implemented
   * Exploits **race condition** between memory access and protection checks
-    * Ultimately exploits the microarchitectural nature of coaches (something is left in the cache upon exception because *the cache is not part of the architectural state*)
+    * Ultimately exploits the microarchitectural nature of caches (something is left in the cache upon exception because *the cache is not part of the architectural state*)
   * The attacker executes a *forbidden access* and speculatively uses the result